4d/docs/docs/REST/$entityset.md

 ### Description

-This syntax allows you to execute any operation on a defined entity set.
+This syntax allows you to execue any operation on a defined entity set.

 Because entity sets have a time limit on them (either by default or after calling `$timeout` with your own limit), you can call `$savedfilter` and `$savedorderby` to save the filter and order by statements when you create an entity set.